ThuraAung1601/python_practice/README.md

 Thank you for respecting academic honesty and for using this repository responsibly.

-Feel free to customize and expand upon this template to suit your specific needs and the guidelines of your educational institution.
+Feel free to take reference, customize and expand upon this template to suit your specific needs and the guidelines of your educational institution.
 It's important to communicate the importance of academic integrity clearly and promote responsible use of your repository as a learning resource.